metio/terraform-provider-k8s/docs/data-sources/cert_manager_io_cluster_issuer_v1_manifest.md

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.Some instances of this field may be defaulted, in others it may berequired.

+<a id="nestedatt--spec--acme--solvers--selector--route53--auth"></a>
+### Nested Schema for `spec.acme.solvers.selector.route53.auth`

+Required:

+- `kubernetes` (Attributes) Kubernetes authenticates with Route53 using AssumeRoleWithWebIdentityby passing a bound ServiceAccount token. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--route53--secret_access_key_secret_ref--kubernetes))

+<a id="nestedatt--spec--acme--solvers--selector--route53--secret_access_key_secret_ref--kubernetes"></a>
+### Nested Schema for `spec.acme.solvers.selector.route53.secret_access_key_secret_ref.kubernetes`

+Required:

+- `service_account_ref` (Attributes) A reference to a service account that will be used to request a boundtoken (also known as 'projected token').
+To use this field, you mustconfigure an RBAC rule to let cert-manager request a token. (see [below for nested schema](#nestedatt--spec--acme--solvers--selector--route53--secret_access_key_secret_ref--kubernetes--service_account_ref))

+<a id="nestedatt--spec--acme--solvers--selector--route53--secret_access_key_secret_ref--kubernetes--service_account_ref"></a>
+### Nested Schema for `spec.acme.solvers.selector.route53.secret_access_key_secret_ref.kubernetes.service_account_ref`

+Required:

+- `name` (String) Name of the ServiceAccount used to request a token.

+Optional:

+- `audiences` (List of String) TokenAudiences is an optional list of audiences to include in thetoken passed to AWS.
+The default token consisting of the issuer's namespaceand name is always included.If unset the audience defaults to 'sts.amazonaws.com'.

 <a id="nestedatt--spec--acme--solvers--selector--route53--secret_access_key_secret_ref"></a>